KristinaMFrazier/pdsnd_github/README.md

 Investigate a Bikeshare Dataset

 ### Description
-This is an interactive python script that provides statistics for bike share data in Chicago, Washington, and New York City
+This is an interactive python script that provides statistics for bikeshare data in Chicago, Washington, and New York City

 ### Files used
 bikeshare.py